Hypothesis or Significance Testing

 If Alpha is Given

-5) Decide whether to reject or fail to reject the null hypothesis based on comparing the p-value with alpha.
+a) Decide whether to reject or fail to reject the null hypothesis

 • If: p-value alpha level reject Ho